daaimah123/Week-20-Quiz-RTL-Testing-Input/README.md

 - Before setting up your test suites, you should use `afterEach(cleanup)` (after imports) in order to unmount any React trees that were mounted with render

 ### Testing a Focused Element
-Create a two tests for the FocusInput component.
+Create two tests for the FocusInput component.

 - The first test should handle matching snapshot content.
   - Set a rendered `ChangenInput` to a deconstructed `container`.